cashubtc/eNuts/README.md

 1. Verify the open [issues](https://github.com/cashubtc/eNuts/issues) and [discussions](https://github.com/cashubtc/eNuts/discussions) to see if a related topic is available.
 2. Fork the repository and create your branch from `main`
 3. Make the desired changes to the sources and add tests if required.
-4. Ensure the test suite passes, either locally or on CI once you opened a pull request.
+4. Ensure the test suite passes, either locally with `npm run test` or on CI once you opened a pull request.
 5. Make sure your code lints with `npm run lint`
 6. Push the changes to your fork.
 7. Create a pull request to the eNuts repository.